adrianokerber/graphql-on-golang/README.md

 select * from categories;
 # Clear table
 delete from categories;
+# List table columns
+pragma table_info(courses);
+# Join tables to search by a course with its category
+select * from courses cou inner join categories cat on cat.id = cou.category_id where cou.id = 'e7e66f27-7b39-4ee0-a5e6-a7e9a97d40ca';
 ```
 > Important: in order to exit database CLI type `.quit`.
 Unless you were already typping a command then type `;` to finish it first.